 2. das Kopfkino (Noun) – Head Cinema

-I guess you did some kind of apprenticeship to become a barber, and that you needed to interview for it.
+I guess you did some kind of apprenticeship to become a barber, I mused before him, and that you needed to interview for it.
 I guess you felt a little nervous as a young rapscallion about to embark on his career.
 I guess a few images of all the things that could go wrong tussled with your temerity and befuddled your brain.
 This is your Kopfkino; those rolling pictures in your head that predict with such unfounded certainty the most unfortunate outcomes of a meaningful situation or event.

 3. die Naschkatze (Noun) – The Gnash Cat

 I remember you always used to give me sweets after you’d cut my hair.
 Do you remember that?
 And then I would slide awkwardly from the barber’s seat, land with a Patsch on the laminate flooring and look investigatively at the remaining assortment of multi-coloured sugar hits.
 This is because I was a rabid Naschkatze in my youth, bequeathed with the sweetest of tooths by generations of gnash cats before me.

 4. der Ohrwurm (Noun) – The Ear Worm

 This funny German word is so good it’s been adopted Schadenfreude-style into many people’s English language.
 It’s that catchy tune, the worm in your ear, that you simply can’t get out of your head.
 So next time the conversation dies between the cutter and the cut, and a tune surges from your unconscious to whistle across your lips, blame it on the Ohrwurm.

 5. die Schnapsidee (Noun) – The Schnapps Idea